sats17/tiny-saga/README.md

 * How you will handle system failure between payment ms and wallet ms ? -> We will use retry with exponential backoff logic, once limit of retry reached then we will send error to client.
 And we will mark order as fail.
 * If inventory ms do not have item left -> Early fail will be bettter.
 Order MS will check in inventory ms if any stock available or not.
 (This is one option, also from user experience there will be a API call will trigger, before user click on place order.
 Which will tell stock is available or not.)
 * Why we discarded approach of separte flow of order placed and payment ? -> To avoid incosistency of payment faliure, and get early failback.
 When user click on place order with payment mode frontend send request to order ms with payment type(wallet, upi).
 Using this we can avoid incosistency.
+* How inventory can be consistent in multiple replicas of inventory MS ?